cartof/digitalDLSorter/README.md

 This script will generate several files separated in Train and Test sets.

-`trainProbsMatrix` and `testProbMatrix` with the list of vectors with cell type fractions to simulate.
+`Demo.trainProbsMatrix` and `Demo.testProbMatrix` with the list of vectors with cell type fractions to simulate.
 Cell types in columns and simulated sample in rows.

-`trainProbMatrixNames` and `testProbMatrixNames` with the names of the cells that have been sampled from the training and test pools repectively to build the bulk samples.
+`Demo.trainProbMatrixNames` and `Demo.testProbMatrixNames` with the names of the cells that have been sampled from the training and test pools repectively to build the bulk samples.
 Each sample in rows made of a 100 cells.

-`trainSetList` and `testSetList` files containing the list of cell types with the pool of cells belonging to each cell type
+`Demo.trainSetList` and `Demo.testSetList` files containing the list of cell types with the pool of cells belonging to each cell type

 ### Generate Train and Test Bulk Samples